kosmo-us/commet-wiki.github.io/content/en/docs/commet/uploaders.md

 #### Our UPLOADERS:

-1. No one yet, you could be the first one on the list.
+1. No one except the founder himself yet, you could be the first one on the list.